 2. Sign up with Irish letting agencies

-Register your interest with Irish letting agencies like Sherry Fitzgerald that way you will be alerted when a new property is advertised and can be first in.
+Register your interest with Irish letting agencies like Sherry Fitzgerald and DNG that way you will be alerted when a new property is advertised and can be first in.

 3. Good rental references are essential